geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Had filled the boldest bosom with affright;<br>
 His hideous form was rough with many a scale,<br>
 Green was his hair, his hand displayed my Veil;<br>

-[^13]: This passage is intended as a slight description of the phenomenon called the Bore or Agar, occasioned by the sudden influx of the tide into a river.
-Those rivers which have a wide embouchure, that becomes suddenly contracted, are most subject to it.
-The tide rushing up the stream, drives back the descending water, and the vessels upon it find themselves instantly raised many feet above their former level.
-In England the Severn is particularly subject to the Bore; but it is most remarkable in the Indian rivers, the principal branches of the Ganges, the Megna, and the Hoogly.

 His hoarse rough voice was like the deaf’ning roar<br>
 Of billows breaking on the rocky shore,<br>
 While with rude homage, and uncourtly mien,<br>